bakkot/simple-dalle-ui/README.md

 If you are using a version of node prior to 23.6.0, you will likely need to include `--experimental-strip-types` after the `node` command.

 You will need an OpenAI API key in `OPENAI_KEY.txt` and a Replicate API key in `REPLICATE_API_KEY`.
-If you don't care bout one or the other you can use an empty file and then just not submit requests to that one.
+If you don't care about one or the other you can use an empty file and then just not submit requests to that one.